MicrosoftEdge/Demos-old/README.md

 1. Internal folks: chat with [`@melanierichards`](https://github.com/melanierichards)
 2. Un-comment the CSS file reference in the head of the demo-template HTML file
 3. Remove the `demo-header.js` reference in that same HTML file
+4. Remove `config.json` from the root directory of your demo.
+This config file tells dev.microsoftedge.com to display the demo in its own window instead of inline on the site, which would not be needed in this case.

 ## Code of Conduct